comp110-lytle/comp110/site/resources/tutoring-practice/week2.md

 5.4: Infinite loop

-7. Some taks might need to run continuously until an external condtion or event occurs.
-Say a server listening loops which need to continuously active to incoming request until it is turned off.
+7. Some tasks might need to run continuously until an external condition or event occurs.
+Say a server listening loops which needs to continuously active to incoming requests until it is turned off.